PERSONALITY DISORDERS TREATMENT

-Personality disorders is a classification of mental health disorders that feature unhealthy patterns of thoughts and behaviors.
-The disordered functioning that results from a personality disorder can cause serious impairment in work, relationships, or school and can lead to social isolation or substance use disorders.
+Personality disorders are a classification of mental health disorders that feature unhealthy patterns of thoughts and behaviors.
+The disordered functioning that results from a personality disorder can cause severe impairment in work, relationships, or school and can lead to social isolation or substance use disorders.
 Most personality disorders emerge during the teen years or in early adulthood.

 Personality disorders are grouped into three clusters or types.
 These include:

-Paranoid personality disorder (PDD).
-PDD features distrusting and suspicious thoughts about others motives or actions, paranoid thinking, misperception of remarks as personal insults, angry response to perceived insults, holds grudges.
+- Paranoid personality disorder (PDD).
+PDD features distrusting and suspicious thoughts about other’s motives or actions, paranoid thinking, misperception of remarks as personal insults, angry responses to perceived insults, and holding grudges.

-Schizoid personality disorder (SPD).
-SPD is characterized by isolating behaviors, a limited range of emotional expression, unable to pick up social cues, seeming disconnected, unengaged, or indifferent to others, lack of interest in sex or personal relationships.
+- Schizoid personality disorder (SPD).
+SPD is characterized by isolating behaviors, a limited range of emotional expression, unable to pick up social cues, seeming disconnected, unengaged, or indifferent to others, and a lack of interest in sex or personal relationships.

-Schizotypal personality disorder (STPD).
-STPD features social anxiety, strange style of dress, speech, and behaviors, inappropriate emotional responses, belief you can influence people with your thoughts, belief in hidden messages, suspicious toward others.
+- Schizotypal personality disorder (STPD).
+STPD features social anxiety, strange style of dress, speech, and behaviors, inappropriate emotional responses, belief you can influence people with your thoughts, belief in hidden messages, and suspicion toward others.

-Antisocial personality disorder (APD).
-APD features a disregard for rules, impulsivity, a lack of remorse when they hurt or offend others, irritability, aggressive behavior, manipulative behaviors.
+- Antisocial personality disorder (APD).
+APD features a disregard for rules, impulsivity, a lack of remorse when they hurt or offend others, irritability, aggressive behavior, and manipulative behaviors.

-Borderline personality disorder.
-Characterized by a mood swings, fragile self-image, fear of abandonment, feelings of emptiness, impulsive and high-risk behaviors, angry outbursts, self harming behaviors or suicide attempts, unstable relationships, fragile self-image.
+- Borderline personality disorder.
+Characterized by mood swings, fragile self-image, fear of abandonment, feelings of emptiness, impulsive and high-risk behaviors, angry outbursts, self-harming behaviors or suicide attempts, unstable relationships, and fragile self-image.

-Histrionic personality disorder (HPD).
-HPD features attention seeking behavior, overly dramatic outbursts, sexually provocative behaviors, obsessed about appearance, easily influenced by others, opinionated and hyperbolic, shallow.
+- Histrionic personality disorder (HPD).
+HPD features attention-seeking behavior, overly dramatic outbursts, sexually provocative behaviors, obsession about appearance, being easily influenced by others, being opinionated and hyperbolic, and being shallow.

-Narcissistic personality disorder (NPD).
-NPD is characterized by a need to be admired, a sense of superiority, a lack of empathy or compassion, expect constant praise, arrogant, takes advantage of others, have exaggerated sense of self.
+- Narcissistic personality disorder (NPD).
+NPD is characterized by a need to be admired, a sense of superiority, a lack of empathy or compassion, expecting constant praise, arrogance, taking advantage of others, have an exaggerated sense of self.

-Avoidant personality disorder (APD).
-APD features an avoidance of social situations due to excessive fear of rejection, lack of friendships, overly shy, lonely,
+- Avoidant personality disorder (APD).
+APD features an avoidance of social situations due to excessive fear of rejection, lack of friendships, being overly shy, lonely,

-Dependent personality disorder (DPD).
-DPD is characterized by needy, excessive dependence on others, fear of having to fend for oneself, submissive toward others, lacks self-confidence, must always be in a relationship, tolerates abusive behavior, doesn’t speak up for self.
+- Dependent personality disorder (DPD).
+DPD is characterized by being needy, excessive dependence on others, fear of having to fend for oneself, being submissive toward others, lack of self-confidence, always being in a relationship, tolerating abusive behavior, and not speaking up for self.

-Obsessive-compulsive personality disorder (OCPD).
+- Obsessive-compulsive personality disorder (OCPD).
 OCPD differs from OCD, which is in the anxiety spectrum.
-OCPD features obsessive about achieving perfection, do not delegate responsibilities to others, puts work ahead of relationships and leisure, rigid and stubborn, miserly with money, seek to control others.
+OCPD features obsession with achieving perfection, does not delegate responsibilities to others, putting work ahead of relationships and leisure, being rigid and stubborn, being miserly with money, seeks to control others.

 Causes of Personality Disorders